raycast/extensions/extensions/copy-path/README.md

 Copy the URL of the current tab of the browser or web app.

 - Support Safari, Chrome, Arc, Edge, Brave, Vivaldi, Opera, Orion, SigmaOS and Yandex Browser.
-- Support Safari Web App and Firefox browser by a hacker method, which is not as stable as other browsers.
+- Support Safari Web App and Firefox browser by using an alternative method, which is not as stable as other browsers.

 🌟🌟To make it easier and faster to use, it is recommended to set shortcut keys for the extension